 This is the basic format I will send you whenever I issue an alert.
 All of the essential trade details are here.
 So if you’re speaking with your broker, this is the script.

 If you’re doing it yourself online, though, don’t worry about the mechanics: I’ve put together a quick video showing an example of how you can make this type of trade.

 To watch me walk through the steps, please view the put-selling tutorial in your Power Options video package.

 In each of my alerts, you will get an action to take (as illustrated above), plus all the fundamental analysis you need to understand why I’m recommending this trade.

 I know that this is a lot of information to take in, but it’s also why I made sure we are giving you a month for free.
 This allows you to take your time and learn the system without having to rush and make a trade.

-Dont worry; there are always great income opportunities in the market, so if you miss the first trade or two, no worries another income opportunity is just around the corner.
+There are always great income opportunities in the market, so if you miss the first trade or two, no worries — another income opportunity is just around the corner.